 The Secure|Connected program team is led by Information Technology Services (ITS) staff; the team includes independent contractors and consultants with relevant area expertise.

 What projects are currently underway within the Secure|Connected program?

 The security projects include initiatives related to data loss prevention, identity and access management, security operations center, security governance, and risk management.

 How can I find out about the progress of the project?

 ITS has an organizational change management (OCM) team dedicated to supporting members of the Trojan community affected by program projects.
 The OCM team will provide messaging, community forums, newsletters, and training, as relevant.

-If you would like to receive a copy of “Keeping Connected,” a bi-weekly newsletter that outlines project progress and upcoming milestones, please email SecureConnected@usc.edu.
+If you are a USC faculty member, staff member, or student and would like to receive a copy of “Keeping Connected,” a bi-weekly newsletter that outlines project progress and upcoming milestones, please email SecureConnected@usc.edu.

 What is the schedule for upgrading the network in campus buildings?